 U.S. States Most Likely to be Miserable for Thanksgiving

 Thanksgiving is Thursday and it's that time of year where we get together to give thanks, eat too much and fall asleep watching Dallas play.
 The NFL makes us thankful with a trio of games and each game promises to be better than the one before.

-So if you're a Dallas fan and Thanksgiving doesn't go well for you, it might not be because you cheer for a bad team that has a winning record but it could be the State you live in!
+So if you're a Dallas fan and Thanksgiving doesn't go well, it might not be because you cheer for a bad team that has a winning record but it could be the State you live in!
 That's right, I said the State and I'm not talking about the state of confusion.

-Estately, took the time to break down the criteria for your depressing turkey day.
-I'm so glad someone to took the time (or is that wasted the time) to figure this out, because I don't want too.
+Estately took the time to break down the criteria for your depressing turkey day.
+I'm so glad someone took the time (or is that wasted the time) to figure this out because I don't want too.

-Here is some of the criteria that they used:
+Here are some of the criteria that they used:

 Dietary restrictions impacting meal quality: States with the highest percentage of vegetarians/vegans.
 If you're a vegetarian or vegan then Thanksgiving can be a downer.
 Don't get me started on Tofurkey.

-Likelihood of favorite NFL team losing on Thanksgiving: Losing percentage for Thanksgiving Day games of residents favorite team.
+Likelihood of favorite NFL team losing on Thanksgiving: Losing percentage for Thanksgiving Day games of the resident's favorite team.

 Likelihood of guests/cooks abandoning the meal to shop a Black Friday sale: It's based on the percentage of Facebook users expressing interest in Black Friday sales.
-I say it's based on how bad to meal is.
-Tofurkey, I'm out of there, I don't care if I don't have anything to shop for.
+I say it's based on how bad the meal is.
+If it's Tofurkey, I'm out of there, I don't care if I don't have anything to shop for.

-So after careful analysis, they came up with these 5 states as the most depressed during the Thanksgiving holiday: Nebraska, Arizona, Pennsylvania, Iowa and number 1 was Ohio.
+So after careful analysis, they came up with these 5 states as the most depressed during the Thanksgiving holiday: Wisconsin, Pennsylvania, Iowa and number 1 was Ohio.

 Reading this has depressed me.
 I say forget the study, watch the New Orleans at Atlanta game at 8:20 p.m. on NBC and just have a Happy Thanksgiving!